-Contrast that with a circular filter setup.
-All you have to do is screw the ND / Polarizer filter onto the front of your lens.
+With circular filters, all you have to do is screw the ND / Polarizer filter onto the front of your lens.
 Very quick, very easy.
 You can also stack 2 filters together, however image quality may be negatively impacted.
-Stacking circular filters can cause vignetting and a loss of sharpness though.
+Stacking circular filters can cause vignetting and a loss of sharpness.
 If you plan to stack multiple filters regularly, you should consider going with a rectangular filter system.
 However, if you only plan to use one filter at a time, then a circular filter is likely your best bet.

 Lee Filters makes two very popular Neutral Density filters, the Little Stopper (6 stops) and Big Stopper (10 stops).
 This is the system I use.
-There are plenty of other Filter options to choose from, including: Vu Filters, Hoya, Nisi, Haida, B+W, ICE, and Formatt-Hitech.
-Recently, Lee Filters released a new line of ND filters, the ProGlass IRND, which they claim are the highest quality ND filters available.
-If the filters are as color-neutral and accurate as they say, this could be a fantastic new option!
+There are plenty of other Filter options to choose from, including: Vu Filters, Hoya, Nisi, Haida, B+W, ICE, Formatt-Hitech, and Promaster.

 Using the Little Stopper to show the wave motion

-The Big Stopper is great when you really want to slow an image down.
-The Big Stopper alone can allow for a 20 second exposure on an overcast day.
+A 10 Stop ND filter is great when you really want to slow an image down.
+10 Stops can allow for a 20 second exposure on an overcast day.
 If you're feeling really adventurous, you can combine two Neutral Density Filters for an even longer exposure.
-Stacking a Little and Big Stopper would result in a 16 Stop filter, which can take 8+ minutes to properly expose in broad daylight!
+For example, stacking a Little and Big Stopper would result in a 16 Stop filter, which can take 8+ minutes to properly expose in broad daylight!